cstuart1609/Space-Missions-EDA/README.md

 ![image](https://github.com/user-attachments/assets/11ebdc6e-0879-4625-bc08-091379b4a484)

-This graph shows how the number of yearly space flight has changed over history.
-Some interesting elements include the steady but slow growth of private space flight until a significant pick-up in the 2010s.
+This graph shows how year space launches have varied since 1957 up until 2022.
+Some interesting elements include the steady but cautious growth of private space flight until a considerable boom in the 2010s.
 There is a significant drop-off of public space flight after it's peak in the 1970s, the steepest decrease occured around the time that NASA shifted focus away from Apollo missions and budget towards the shuttle and ISS projects.
 Private sector missions began to outnumber public missions from the 1990s onward, particularly after the dissolution of the Soviet Union in 1991.
 The 2010s marked rapid growth in private sector launches, emphasizing the expanding role of commercial ventures.

 ![image](https://github.com/user-attachments/assets/3c034036-8491-4ee9-8088-42619b0d3fd6)

-Further to the previous visualisation, this graph shows how the composition spaceflight has seen a significant switch towards private sector since the 1990s. while overall flight numbers have recovered from a rapid decrease in the 1980s to their highest ever levels from the 2010s, a combination of both private sector growth but also the emergence of new players such as China and India.
+Further to the previous visualisation, this graph shows how the composition of spaceflight has seen a shift towards private sector since the 1990s.
+Overall launches have recovered from a rapid decrease in the 1980s to their highest ever levels from the 2010s, due to a combination of both private sector growth but also the emergence of new players such as China and India.
 Note: Although 2022 shows a decrease, it is worth noting that this is because this dataset cut-off at some point during this period, as opposed to a side-effect of COVID-19 and lockdowns.

 ### Launching Agencies by Sector